andersmurphy/andersmurphy-blog/resources/posts/2019-02-16-clojure-merging-maps-by-key.md

 ### Using concat, group-by and merge

 We can achieve this using `concat`, `gourp-by` and `merge`.
-First we concatenate the two sequences together, group the maps by `:userid` key.
-Then we map over the grouped maps (rows) merging them.
+We concatenate the two sequences together, group the maps by `:userid` key and then map over the grouped maps (rows) merging them.

 ```clojure
 (defn merge-on-key